lino-framework/book/docs/dev/install.rst

 directory each of which contains a file :xfile:`setup.py` and a whole tree of other files and directories.

+Note that even if you opted for having two environments (py2 and py3), these environments will use the same source repositories.

 ..
 Note that if you just want a *simplified* development environment (for a specific application on a production site), then you don't need to download and install all Lino repositories mentioned